Joshuarox100/VRC-Inventory-Inventor/README.md

 ### Tips
 Here are some things you should keep in mind as you create your Preset.

-1. The Animations you use for [Toggles](#toggle) must be usable in the FX layer.
+1. The Animations you use for [Toggles](#toggle) should be usable in the FX layer.
 If they're not compatible, you will receive an error when applying the Preset to an Avatar.
+If you know what you're doing, you can hide this error using the 'Allow Transforms' option in the [Manager](#using-the-manager).

 2. Any [Pages](#pages) that exist in the Preset but don't have a way to be accessed will still be created when the Preset is applied to an Avatar.
 You can then take the menus for these [Pages](#pages) and put them elsewhere on your Avatar if you wish.

 3. If you want to trigger something else with a [Toggle](#toggle) that isn't part of the Preset, you can have an empty [Toggle](#toggle) and use its layer's values elsewhere.

-4. Because of how ScripatbleObjects in Unity work, only the *relative path* to Game Objects can be stored.
+4. Because of how Unity works, only the *relative path* to Game Objects can be stored.
 Thus, if you were to move an object a [Toggle](#toggle) was using from your right hand to your left, you will need to reassign that object to the [Toggle](#toggle).

 ## Using the Manager
 The manager is used for both applying Presets and removing existing Inventories on an Avatar.
 It can be accessed under 'Tools -> Avatars 3.0 -> Inventory Inventor -> Manage Inventory'.